gcinini/Otaku-flash/README.md

 If the ROM size doesn’t match, check that you’re using the correct script (2K vs 4K vs bankswitched).

 For console compatibility issues, verify your board wiring matches the KiCad design.

----

-## 📜 License
-This project is open-source.
-Feel free to fork, modify, and share.